geeeemi8/geeeemi8.github.io/_posts/2026-04-25-cloudaplication.md

 ### What Is ATRI EDC?
-The :contentReference[oaicite:0]{index=0} developed a system known as **ATRI EDC (Electronic Data Capture)**, a platform specifically designed to address the growing complexity of modern clinical trials in Alzheimer’s disease.
+The Alzheimer’s Therapeutic Research Institute (ATRI) developed a system known as **ATRI EDC (Electronic Data Capture)**, a platform specifically designed to address the growing complexity of modern clinical trials in Alzheimer’s disease.
 Unlike traditional electronic data capture systems, ATRI EDC was conceived as a **cloud-native solution**, aligning with contemporary best practices in scalable and distributed computing for biomedical research.

 Cloud-native architectures are increasingly recognized as essential for handling large-scale, multi-site clinical data.
 As highlighted by **De Brouwer et al. (2021)** and **Wilkinson et al. (2016)** in the context of FAIR data principles, modern research infrastructures must support accessibility, interoperability, and real-time data exchange.
 ATRI EDC reflects these principles by enabling seamless integration of heterogeneous data sources across geographically distributed clinical sites.